 We stayed at the Holiday Inn Singapore Orchard City Centre.
 We took the MRT down to the Marina Bay precinct, you could easily spend a whole day wandering around there.
 The crowning glory is of course the distinctively shaped Marina Bay Sands Hotel.
 We had the opportunity to stay there on our first evening and I have to say the infinity pool on the 57th floor is pretty spectacular.
 Although there are a number of great hotels in Singapore to choose from for the first time visitor that will suit every budget.

 Bayfront MRT is approximately 5 stops from Orchard Rd so if you want to save some money, I advise to stay closer to Orchard Rd and get the MRT down to the bay area.
 Prices for hotels closer to this area are pretty steep so making use of the very efficient MRT will save you a fair whack of money.
 A new MRT line is under construction with a new station at Gardens by the Bay but it won’t be open to the public until 2021, a little way off yet.
+The MRT makes most areas in Singapore accessible, you can get to most places quickly maximising any Singapore layover.
+We have had many a layover in Singapore but its also a great city to stay a bit longer.

 Once you exit the Bayfront MRT station, you very quickly see the Super Tree Grove towering above.
 It’s quite exciting as you start to get closer and see the OCBC Skyway hanging between a few of the towers.
 The best thing about this area is unless you want to visit the enclosed exhibits, its totally free.
 The surrounding gardens are free to wander around and you can get some great photos with the iconic Marina Bay Sands in the background.
 We only had a few hours in the afternoon and I must admit I was pretty disappointed I didn’t get to see this at night.